kdeldycke/meta-package-manager/docs/development.md

 $ poetry build
 ```

-For a smooth release, you also need to [validate the rendering of package's
+For a smooth release, you also need to [validate the rendering of package’s
 long description on
 PyPi](https://packaging.python.org/guides/making-a-pypi-friendly-readme/#validating-restructuredtext-markup),
 as well as metadata: